Today's Articles

 *Jesse Holland was born on this date in 1971.
 He is a Black journalist, author, television personality, and educator.

-Holland is also the author of the 2016 young adult book Star Wars: The Force Awakens - Finn's Story and the 2017 novel Black Panther: Who Is the Black Panther? the first novel featuring Marvel Comics' first Black superhero, the Black Panther.
+Holland is also the author of the 2016 young adult book Star Wars: The Force Awakens - Finn's Story and the 2017 novel Black Panther: Who Is the Black Panther?
+The first novel features Marvel Comics' first Black superhero, the Black Panther.
 The novel is an adaptation of Reginald Hudlin and John Romita's "Who Is The Black Panther?" arc in the Black Panther comic book and was nominated for an NAACP Image Award in 2019 for Outstanding Literary Work - Fiction.

 to be a Journalist or Reporter